AwkwardCauliflower/Swag/README.md

 # Usage

-First, you must setup your website.
-This can be as simple as creating a new website in IIS (Internet Information Services, built into Windows) that points to the root folder of images, and then running the tool pointing at that same path.
-There are many simple web server programs you can install as well.
-Any vanilla HTTP server will do.
-There is no back-end code in Swag.
-It simply generates static HTML, CSS, JavaScript, and JSON files.

 Swag is a command line tool.
 It has two required arguments: the path to the root of your website, and the name of a folder to create inside of it to contain all of its files.
 You can optionally blacklist certain paths from being parsed by Swag.
 It can be useful to create a batch file with your parameters to make repeat usage of the tool easier.

     Swag root webFolder [blacklistedName]*